gulvarol/surreal/README.md

 #### 2.1.5.
 OpenEXR
 The file type for some of the temporary outputs from Blender will be EXR images.
 In order to read these images, the code uses [OpenEXR bindings for Python](http://www.excamera.com/sphinx/articles-openexr.html).
 These bindings are available for python 2, the second part of the code (`main_part2.py`) needs this library.

+*Note: OpenEXR now exists for python 3, therefore you can run `pip install openexr` and merge `main_part1.py` and `main_part2.py` to get rid of the python 2 requirements.*

 ### 2.2.
 Running the code
 Copy the `config.copy` into `config` and edit the `bg_path`, `tmp_path`, `output_path` and `openexr_py2_path` with your own paths.